AnthonyKwon/chattybot/README.md

 There are two ways to run Chatty:

-- **Production Mode**:
+- **Production Mode** (Recommended for most cases):

     ```bash
     npm start
     ```

   This will start the bot with minimal console logging.
-  We also have [systemd unit file](assets/docs/systemd-service-units/chattybot.service) for automatic startup.

 - **Development Mode**:

+    You have to register command as development mode first, with:

     ```bash
+    npm run registerDev
+    ```

+    Then you can start as development mode with command below.

+    ```bash
     npm run dev
     ```

   This will start the bot in development mode, with more verbose logging.

+We also have [systemd unit file](assets/docs/systemd-service-units/chattybot.service) and [docker image](https://git.thonlog.com/AnthonyKwon/-/packages/container/chattybot) for automation.

 ## 🙌 Contributing